 Download the IRS2Go App

 If you don’t want to use the IRS website, download the free, official IRS mobile app called IRS2Go.
-The tool, which is usually updated overnight, enables you to check your refund status using a mobile device.
+The tool enables you to check your refund status using a mobile device.
 When you check your IRS2Go refund status, it might say your IRS2Go “refund is being processed.”

 You can also use the app to find tax preparation assistance, make payments and sign up for useful tax tips.
 The app is available for Amazon, Android and iOS devices, and the IRS promises your information will be safe and secure.